sequoiasnow/blog/posts/2020-05-28-rethinking-navigation-markup.md

 </nav>
 ```

-Note that the rapper div around the title link is no longer an anomaly, but
+Note that the wrapper div around the title link is no longer an anomaly, but
-properly fits in with the semantics of the remainder of the list.
+fits in properly with the semantics of the remainder of the list.

 Moreover, though the above code is actually more nested than the original, its
 now very clear what's going on.
 In fact we could add titles to our sections if
 they every grew to large, or add new ones as need be without having to write
-additional html.
-Indeed, the class names remain only to differentiate borders
+additional css.
+The class names remain only to differentiate borders and text
-and text size and could be made superfluous if we changed from the BEM naming convention.
+size and could be made superfluous if we changed from the BEM naming convention.

 ## Superfluous Wrappers